 While urban forests and street trees provide essential cooling benefits, they are increasingly challenged by climate impacts.
 Rising temperatures and increased drought can weaken trees by reducing photosynthesis and increasing stress from excessive heat exposure (Egerer, Schmack, Vega, Barona, & Raum, 2024).
-Additionally, impervious surfaces in urban areas limit water infiltration, making it harder for tree roots to access moisture (Mullaney, Lucke, & Trueman, 2014).
+Additionally, impervious surfaces in urban areas limit water infiltration, making it harder for tree roots to access moisture (Center for Urban Forest Research, Pacific Southwest Research Station, & USDA Forest Service, 2022).
 Wetter winters and extreme winter storm events can also create risks of trees falling, impacting housing, buildings and infrastructure, whereas trees and vegetation can also lead to wildfire risks depending on maintenance and location.
-Such maintenance costs have been noted during community listening sessions (e.g., PlanSpokane Neighborhood Council Climate Workshop in December 2024 ) and can become a cost barrier to increasing tree canopy for cooling benefits for low-income residents.
+Such maintenance costs have been noted during community listening sessions (e.g., PlanSpokane Neighborhood Council Climate Workshop in December 2024) and can become a cost barrier to increasing tree canopy for cooling benefits for lowincome residents.
 Without intervention, projected increases in temperature and drought conditions, as well as winter storms, may further strain the City of Spokane's urban forests and create additional damages, diminishing their ability to mitigate UHI effects.

 Below are key strategies to help the City of Spokane build cultural and ecological resilience in the face of a changing climate, particularly by supporting Indigenous communities, protecting natural and cultural assets, and strengthening community spaces and food systems.
+"We're not just impacted we are resilient.
+We carry knowledge systems that help our people adapt and thrive."